lukas-greve-sonarsource/sonar-editions_cheat-sheet/README.md

-# Cheat sheet on Sonar products across editions
+# Cheat sheet for Sonar products

 [A table](/sonar-editions_cheat-sheet.md) to easily compare Sonar products features across editions.

 > This is a work in progress.
+It targets 10.0

 ## How to use